 * Students must study CeFS before studying DipFS.

 The level of achievement required to obtain DipFS is equivalent to that of GCE level / A2 Level qualifications.
 Applicants need to be satisfied of their ability to study, in English, at this level.
 For those students who have completed the ifs Level 3 Certificate in Financial Studies (CeFS) the credit achieved from the completion of those units can be transferred to DipFS.

-UCAS tariff points earned through studying CeFS and DipFS can be counted towards university application.When considering your option for further study in Higher Education you may like to consider the ifs University College full-time undergraduate degrees that can be studied in various locations in the UK: BSc (Hons) in Banking Practice and Management BSc (Hons) in Finance and Accounting for Financial Services BSc (Hons) in Finance, Investment and Risk BSc (Hons) in Business, Enterprise and Finance BSc (Hons) in Politics, Finance and Economics
+UCAS tariff points earned through studying CeFS and DipFS can be counted towards university application.When considering your option for further study in Higher Education you may like to consider our full-time undergraduate degrees: BSc (Hons) in Banking Practice and Management BSc (Hons) in Finance, Investment and Risk

 The financially-related content of DipFS serves as a strong grounding for undergraduate study within finance and business-related disciplines, with many students going on to study accounting, business, finance and banking.
 The skills developed and enhanced during the course provide valuable study skills appropriate for these disciplines and others, and students have pursued a wide range of other undergraduate courses following this qualification.
 Financial capability is also supportive of the personal and financial skills that underpin clear decisions about progression options and life as an undergraduate.
 This qualification carries up to 140 UCAS points, find out more.
 View letters of support received from UK Higher Education Institutions.